 Photo courtesy of Jason Neeley

-Happy reading and writing, my friends!
+Happy writing, my friends!

 Send me your typo images!
 Snap pictures and email them to firstname.lastname@example.org.
 They must be real pictures and not images in online links, as those might be doctored.
-I’m looking for the real McCoy.
+I’m looking for The Real McCoy.
 Conceal the company’s identity if possible.
 No sweat if you can’t.
 I’ll hide the name before I post it.
-We’re not looking to embarrass but to educate.
+We’re not looking to embarrass, but to educate.